 Workgroup members deliberated on the necessity for User manuals, Dynamic Performance Studies (DPS) reports, and validation reports.
 The Proposer agreed to address these concerns separately and to conduct a detailed review of the model validation and documentation requirements.
 Workgroup members agreed that the modelling team from NESO would initiate discussions to provide clearer guidance in the updated document.
 The STCP would follow the normal governance route.
+A modification PM0147 was raised subsequently.

 Guidance Notes/Electrical Standards